This post was last updated on October 7th, 2022 at 11:24 am.

 Here’s the new wrinkle: we’re having an event – a big presentation where we’ll be inviting members to come see how great our addition is going to be, what it will cost, and what our fund raising goals are.
 People will be able to donate for the project at the event.

 Now we could just record these donations like we would any others for the Building Campaign.
 But what if we want to have more specific records?
-What if we want people’s contribution statements to show their giving from the event?
+What if we want people’s donation statements to show their giving from the event?
 What if we want to reflect on how much was donated at the event, as opposed to the regular offerings?

 Here’s one way we could record donations from the event in a manner that leaves us with more accounting insight.